-Nick Perri is an American guitarist, singer/songwriter, and producer from Philadelphia, PA.
+Nick Perri is an American artist, songwriter, and producer from Philadelphia, PA.
 He is a founding member of Silvertide, Mount Holly, and most recently, The Underground Thieves.
 Nick has also played guitar and wrote for superstar artists Perry Farrell, sister Christina Perri, Matt Sorum, Jimmy Gnecco, DOROTHY, and many others.

 Nick is a platinum selling songwriter, and in 2016 produced a Transformers complication album for Hasbro/Sony.